 Combining Both For Even Better Results

 Not only is this more practical on your end, but it is also very cost effective as well.
-And some of the courses (like the Superior Singing Method) even allow you to ask the instructor questions that he, himself, will answer.
+And some of the courses (like the Superior Singing Method or Singing Success) even allow you to ask the instructor questions that he, himself, will answer.
 Seriously consider this, even if you think a vocal coach would be better.

 If you go through an online vocal training program that teaches you how to sing professionally first, when you finally do end up hiring a personal vocal coach you’ll be so far ahead that it will actually make one session per week worth it.